jelastic/jelastic-calculator-widget/README.md

 data-database-reserved | The default number of fixed (reserved) cloudlets per database.
 0 if not specified. | {number}
 data-database-scaling | The default number of flexible (dynamic) cloudlets per database.
 0 if not specified. | {number}
 data-period | The default period (hourly/monthly) for the price estimation.
-Hourly if not specified. | hourly/monthly
+Hourly if not specified. | hourly/monthly data-start-currency	 | A code of the currency that should be displayed by default.
+USD if not specified. | USD / INR / EUR / etc.

 These properties can be provided in the following way: